smhi-met/diffusion-interpolation/README.md

 _work_dir: ${hydra:runtime.cwd}/_work/${_experiment_name}/${_run_name}
 _dataset_path: "path/to/dataset"
 ```
-Otherwize it will fail. the values are not suposed to be the same as the example but the keys should be there.
+Otherwise it will fail. the values are not supposed to be the same as the example but the keys should be there.

-`_dataset_path` is optional but needed when working with containrized environment.
+`_dataset_path` is optional but needed when working with containerized environment.

 - To control the logging we need to have this **optional** content in the config file or in the main config.yaml file